ajcr/jinx/README.md

     +/@((>./\ <. >./\.)-]) 0 1 0 2 1 0 1 3 2 1 2 1
 6
 ```
 - Compute the correlation between two arrays of numbers (taken from [here](https://stackoverflow.com/a/44845495/3923281)).
-This is a complex combination of different verbs, adverbs, conjunctions and trains:
+This is a interesting combination of different trains of verbs, adverbs and conjunctions:
 ```j
     2 1 1 7 9 (+/@:* % *&(+/)&.:*:)&(- +/%#) 6 3 1 5 7
 0.721332